Nebelmischling/LumiaExpansionPacks/Guides/LoomGuide.md

 Okay, now that you've imported Loom and I've gone over the structure, we can configure it for proper reasoning!

 Thankfully there are only a few places we'll have to look to get reasoning up and running.
 I'll point out the locations and what they do first, and then we'll tackle how to set them up for each model afterwards.
+There are only three locations to set, prompt post processing, reasoning formatting, and chat completion settings.
+After that you just pick the right zipbomb, set your samplers to your flavor, and you are good to go!

 ### Prompt Post Processing

 In the API Tab underneath where you select the model is a dropdown called Prompt Post Processing.
 This alters the raw prompt sent out to the LLM to better help it understand which things are from the system and which are from the user.

+-- Insert screenshot of prompt post processing --

 There are several options:
 - None (no processing applied)